 Mobile apps are a bit like dating.
-Their are millions of options out there, but only a few are worth it.
-If you have an iPhone, Android or iPad you probably have 20+ apps on it right now – but how many do you really use?
+There are millions of options out there, but only a few are worth it.
+If you have an iPhone, Android, or iPad you probably have 20+ apps on it right now – but how many do you really use?
 If you’re anything like me, you have an iPhone full of apps and weed out approximately 10 per month to make room for the new crop.

 So how can a brand make an app that people are dying to download, and more importantly, keep!?